to-ton/SQLi-Routed-Column-Generator-and-Time-Based-tool/README.md

-**This is a highschool program for fun, some parts may no longer work.**
+This is a little program I made in highschool to speed up my hacks..
+This is deprecated tho \_o_/ don't use it. keeping it for memories..

 # Your SQLi Essentials
 Routed SQLi Columns Generator tool and Time based SQLi tool summed up into one :)